 Listen to Kristy on Kinderling Conversation:

-By completely removing it for an hour, an evening, a day, possibly even a week, it helps us to realise just how many micro moments we miss because we’re checking Instagram while having dinner.
+By completely removing technology for an hour, an evening, a day, possibly even a week, it helps us to realise just how many micro-moments we miss because we’re checking Instagram while having dinner.

 Pre-pick screen alternatives

 What about those moments during the week when we turn to the digital babysitter because it’s easy?
-Like when the kids are at your heels because their hungry but dinner isn’t ready yet.
-Just like for Sunday Funday Kristy has a list of activities written down (or in picture form for the littlies that can’t read yet) to make up their very own Bored Board.
+Like when the kids are at your heels because their hungry, but dinner isn’t ready yet.
+For Sunday Funday, Kristy has a list of activities written down (or in picture form for the littlies that can’t read yet) to make up their very own Bored Board.

-When the dreaded "I'm boooored" comes careening its way down the hallway you can get them to feel like they have the power to fix that 'boredom' with games and activities that they've already chosen.
+When the dreaded "I'm boooored" comes careening its way down the hallway, you can help them to feel like they have the power to fix that 'boredom' with games and activities that they've already chosen.

 Quantity does not equal quality

 It comes back to setting realistic expectations.
-Kristy jokes, "Pick an activity that you it'll be committed to.
-So, if bush walking isn't your cup of tea don’t commit to five weeks of bush walking because you'll do one week and that will be it."
+Kristy jokes, "Pick an activity that you'll be committed to.
+So, if bush walking isn't your cup of tea don’t commit to five weeks of bush walking, because you'll do one week and that will be it.